The information listed below reflects Commencement 2016 event details.

 Are tickets required?

 Yes, this is the only Commencement event requiring a ticket.
-One complimentary ticket will be sent to all degree candidates with their Commencement Handbook.
-Additional tickets may be purchased for $20 each.
-A ticket will admit you to the party, but does not guarantee seating.
+All degree candidates will have access to the Party with their Vanderbilt ID.
+Guest tickets may be purchased the door for $25.
 Children 12 and under do not require a ticket and will be admitted free of charge.

 What is the attire?